 Earlier: New Home Sales increase to 610,000 Annual Rate in June.

 Click on graph for larger image.

-This graph shows new home sales for 2015 and 2016 by month (Seasonally Adjusted Annual Rate).
-Sales to date are up 10.1% year-over-year, mostly because of the solid growth in Q2.
+This graph shows new home sales for 2016 and 2017 by month (Seasonally Adjusted Annual Rate).
+Sales were up 9.1% year-over-year in June.

 And here is another update to the "distressing gap" graph that I first started posting a number of years ago to show the emerging gap caused by distressed sales.
 Now I'm looking for the gap to close over the next several years.

 The "distressing gap" graph shows existing home sales (left axis) and new home sales (right axis) through June 2017.
 This graph starts in 1994, but the relationship had been fairly steady back to the '60s.

 Following the housing bubble and bust, the "distressing gap" appeared mostly because of distressed sales.
 The gap has persisted even though distressed sales are down significantly, since new home builders focused on more expensive homes.